TOPIC: (updated 11-21-2020)

-TOPIC: Develop an original computer program to track hours for the Community Service Awards program for your chapter members.
+Develop an original computer program to randomly generate a five-question FBLA quiz from a database.
 The program must complete a minimum of the following tasks:

 - Data must be stored persistently.
 Storage may be in a relational database, a document-oriented NoSQL database, flat text files, flat JSON, or XML files.

 - All data entry must be validated with appropriate user notifications and error messages including the use of required fields.